Engine, exhaust, and redrive oil leaks

 C. Crankcase leaks

 Sometimes, the factory or a pilot does not assemble the crankcase properly, leaving out or misplacing the RTV sealant.
 The photo below is of a Miniplane Top 80 that has a serious leak.
 Soap solution was used to illustrate how bad the leak is (red arrow pointing to bubbles).
-The engine will have to be completely disassembled in order to fix this, caused by poor QC at the Miniplane factory (in this case).
+The engine will have to be completely disassembled in order to fix this, caused by poor QC at the Miniplane factory.
 A leak like this will affect the fuel/air mixture.

 Photo courtesy of Jay Wildman